rdfriedl/bindings.js/README.md

 ##**Bindings**
-Bindings.js is a simple javascript html binding library. its purpose is to provie simple "Modal View" capabilities to javascript.
+Bindings.js is a simple javascript html binding library. its purpose is to provie simple easy "Modal View" into javascript.

 ###NOTE:
 this library is in ealy stages of development, it **dose** contain bugs.